SFU-Archives/digital-repository-utilities/utilities/clamav.md

 - [Links](#links)

 ## Description
-Use ClamAV to scan transfer packages for malware and remove it before ingest to the repository.
+Use ClamAV to scan transfer packages for viruses malware and remove them before ingest to the repository.
 If you find infected files in a given transfer, you should contact the producer to advise them of the situation.

 ## Installation
 Install ClamAV with `homebrew` (Mac users).